elkcityhazard/chef-frank/content/chef-franks-seasoning-recipes/tartar-sauce-for-fish/index.md

   - Dressing
   - Thousand Island Dressing
 ---
-Quick Easy Tartar Sauce Recipe makes fish meals complete.
+Quick Tartar Sauce Recipe makes fish meals complete.
 With a touch of lemon, Tartar Sauce is great with Fried Clams or Walleye, and Fish and Chips.

 ## Tartar Sauce Ingredients